 Paul asks a simple question in hopes of getting the people to see the fact that you cannot take a part of the gospel and the philosophy of the day and combine them.
 The same type of thing is happening in our world today as many want to accept the fact that Jesus was a prophet but they deny that He was and is the Son of God.

-If there is no resurrection of the dead, then not even Christ has been raised.
-And if Christ has not been raised, our preaching is useless and so is your faith.
+If there is no resurrection of the dead, then the Messiah has not been raised; and if the Messiah has not been raised, then what we have proclaimed is in vain; also your trust is in vain;

 Paul goes on to explain that you cannot have it both ways.
 Either the resurrection of man from the dead happens as in the case of Jesus or it does not happen at all.
 If you do not believe in the resurrection, then, nothing else matters.
 If Jesus had lied about His resurrection, then, you could not believe anything He had said.

-More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
-But he did not raise him if in fact the dead are not raised.
+furthermore, we are shown up as false witnesses for God in having testified that God raised up the Messiah, whom he did not raise if it is true that the dead are not raised.

 The penalty for being a false witness about God, was death and so Paul makes it clear how much he believes in the resurrection.

-For if the dead are not raised, then Christ has not been raised either.
-And if Christ has not been raised, your faith is futile; you are still in your sins.
+For if the dead are not raised, then the Messiah has not been raised either; and if the Messiah has not been raised, your trust is useless, and you are still in your sins.

 Paul reminds the people that Jesus was crucified for our sins as the perfect sacrifice.
 The perfect sacrifice could not be a liar and Jesus had said that He would be raised from the dead.
 Therefore, if He had not been raised from the dead, it would be a sign of the rejection of the offering.
 Without His offering, there was no payment for our sins and so man would still be "in your sins".